An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Numerical Verification

-A lower Expr value indicates higher level of expressibility, whereas a higher value of ENT (unity as maximum) indicates high entanglement capability.
+A lower Expr value indicates a higher level of expressibility, whereas a higher value of ENT (unity as maximum) indicates high entanglement capability.
 Expressibility and entanglement generally show a consistent and improving trend with increasing layer depths.
-Success rate also increases with layer depth for all ansatzes tested.
+The success rate also increases with layer depth for all ansatzes tested.
 Among the four ansatzes tested, Expr and ENT values are most favorable for Ansatzes 1 and 3, respectively.
-Ansatz 3 demonstrates the highest values of success rate with low number of parameters.
+Ansatz 3 demonstrates the highest values of success rate with a low number of parameters.
 Higher layer depth can lead to very flexible circuits capable of producing low entanglement states, which may begin to lower ENT~\cite{Sim_2019}, as appears to be the case in Ansatz 3.
 Expr saturation is also observed in Ansatz 3 behavior in the transition from 3 to 4 layer depth, a trend noted for a similar ansatz in Ref.~\cite{Sim_2019}.
 When the number of parameters is less than or equal to 16, the success rate is generally low.
-This trend is attributed to the observation that the size of the system of linear equations is 16, hence a 16-parameter system (unless degenerate) has a solution, and ansatzes with larger than 16 parameters oversample the space and increase the chances of finding the solution.
-We note that presence of entanglements results in a highly nonlinear cost function.
-It is therefore possible to achieve optimal solution with less than 16 parameters, but with low success rate.
-Note that Ansatz 4 achieved a 5\% success rate with only 12 parameters.
+This trend is attributed to the observation that the size of the system of linear equations is 16, hence a 16-parameter system (unless degenerate) may have a solution, and ansatzes with larger than 16 parameters sample the space more effectively and increase the chances of finding the correct solution.
+We note that the presence of quantum entanglements results in a highly nonlinear cost function.
+It is, therefore, possible to achieve an optimal solution with less than 16 parameters but with a low success rate.
+Note that Ansatz $4$ achieved a $5$\% success rate with only $12$ parameters.
 Prior studies demonstrated well-behaved convergent examples in the context of VQLS, where the linear system size is of orders of magnitude larger than the number of ansatz parameters~\citep{bravo2023variational}.
-However, the condition numbers of the Ising-inspired systems tested in the prior studies are near unity, whereas those that correspond to problems investigated in this manuscript are substantially higher as further discussed below.
+However, the condition numbers of the Ising-inspired systems tested in the prior studies are near unity, whereas those that correspond to problems investigated in this manuscript are substantially higher, as further discussed in Section~\ref{sec:problem_scaling}.